S-C-A-N/SCANsat/README.md

 **SCANsat** will scan celestial bodies for resources using the new stock resource system.

 Resource scans are initiated in the same way as any other scan.
-In this case they must use custom scanner parts included with the resource addon.
+In this case they use the stock **Orbital Survey Scanner**.
 > ![][resource-scanner]

 Resource scanning proceeds the same way as standard SCANsat scanning instruments do.
 The grey scale color option generally works best when viewing resource overlays.
 > ![][resource-bigmap]

-Each of the two resource systems can be enabled through the **SCANsat** Big Map:
+The resource system can be enabled through the **SCANsat** Big Map:
 > ![][resource-walkthrough]

 Resource overlays will work in IVA, too: